-Another reason that a faith leader may initially reject Companioned Prayer is because he or she may feel that in some contemplative or similar practices the person praying may get in touch with deep hurting places of emotional trauma or challenges, and then finds themself in a state of emotional despair or anxiety.
+Another reason that a faith leader may initially reject Companioned Prayer is because in some contemplative or similar practices the person praying often gets in touch with deep hurting places of emotional trauma or challenges, and then finds themself in a state of emotional despair.
 The ministry leader may also feel challenged to deal with these personal situations, and therefore may consider that it is better to avoid this situation by not allowing any spiritual practices that can result in personal emotional distress.
 For example, the experience of past trauma can occur during extended periods of silence in which the trauma is surfaced without any resolution or grace because the silence was simply mindful without the personal grace and mercy of our living God the Father, Son and Holy Spirit.